efritz/blog/content/articles/2024-11-26-my-ai-junior-dev-still-needs-an-adult-in-the-room.md

 And he freakin' does.

 He first checks to see if ffmpeg is actually installed; it's not, so he installs it via homebrew.
 He then looks for whatever MOV files I might be vaguely referencing and gets a list of candidates.
-Then, he creates a Bash script that invokes ffmpeg in a loop using flags I've never heard of - including `lanczos`, which I can only assume from a cursory Google search is his choice of [resampling method](https://en.wikipedia.org/wiki/Lanczos_resampling).
+Then, he creates a Bash script that invokes ffmpeg in a loop using flags I've never heard of - including `lanczos`, which I can only assume from a cursory Google search that is his choice of [resampling method](https://en.wikipedia.org/wiki/Lanczos_resampling).
 Finally, he runs the script and I'm presented with seven converted GIF files.

 Dude one-shotted my task without asking for clarification.

 I now have a working MOV-to-GIF conversion pipeline that can be iterated on.
 The initial output was too small, which is no fault of my junior.
 I didn't specify anything about output constraints except "be a GIF", and in that circumstance I'd consider all choices (within reason) to be valid.

 I asked for him to increase the size of the output.
-He modifies and re-runs the Bash script, quickly plopping out a set of updated artifacts.
+He modified and re-runs the Bash script, quickly plopping out a set of updated artifacts.
 Interestingly, when we increased the size, he ardently batched in some other changes that increased the image quality.
 He increased the frame-rate to make the animation smoother, ensured that it looped indefinitely instead of just playing once and freezing on the last frame.
 He also performed a bit of color palette manipulation.
 Nice touch.

 The output was larger, but not large enough.
 I asked for larger images once again, and he obliged.
 Again, he took the liberty of updating additional quality settings that probably only matter once the image gets large enough to notice such details.